mohamedelsharkawy-coder/English-Arabic-Sign-Language-Recognition-Project/README.md

 ## 📖 Overview
 It is a Sign Language Recognition mobile app that designed to facilitate communication between deaf-mute individuals and those who can hear.
 The app provides features for recognizing both Arabic and English sign languages, making it easier for users to communicate through video and voice.

+## 🚀 Features
+- **Dual Language Support:** Provides recognition for approximately 90 words in both Arabic and English sign languages. 🌐
+- **Video-to-Text Conversion:** Allows deaf-mute users to record a video of their sign language, which is then converted to its equivalent text. 🎥➡️📜
+- **Voice-to-Video Conversion:** Enables hearing users to record their voice, which is converted to text using an API, and subsequently turned into a video of corresponding sign language. 🎤➡️📜➡️🎞️
+- **User-Friendly Interface:** Offers an intuitive mobile interface that enhances the user experience. 📱✨

 ## 🛠️ Technologies Used
 This project utilizes a variety of powerful libraries and frameworks to implement the sign language recognition functionality: